IamMax279/KanbanApp/README.md

 - Docker compose

 ## Disclaimer ##
-In order to run the app locally, You need to create the application.properties file, copy over the content of the application.properties.example file and implement some values it's missing.
+In order to run the app locally, You need to create the application.properties file, copy over the content of the application.properties.example file and implement the following:
+- jwt secret key (base 64)
+- psql username
+- psql password

 Afterwards, just build the app by running docker-compose up --build in the root directory.